keboola/connection-docs/components/extractors/database/mysql/index.md

 #### Column filters

 The column filters are used to specify which columns should be included in the extraction.
-The lists can be defined as a comma-separated list of fully-qualified names, i.e. in the form `schemaName.tableName.columnName`.
+The list can be defined as a comma-separated list of fully-qualified names, i.e., in the form `schemaName.tableName.columnName`.

-To match the name of a column, connector applies the regular expression that you specify as an **anchored regular expression**.
+To match the name of a column, the connector applies the regular expression that you specify as an **anchored regular expression**.
 That is, the expression is used to match the entire name string of the column; it does not match substrings that might be present in a column name.